apourva14/agentic-credit-market/README.md

 4. **Get OpenRouter API Key**
    - Go to [OpenRouter.ai](https://openrouter.ai/)
-   - Sign up or log in
+   - Sign up for an account
    - Navigate to the Keys section
    - Create a new API key
    - Copy the key to your `.env` file